Yuki Okoda

-Yuki Okoda is a Japanese astronomer.
+Yuki Okoda (大小田 結貴, born 1994 in Kure, Hiroshima) is a Japanese astronomer.
 She made headlines while she was a physics graduate student in her 2nd year of Masters at the University of Tokyo's School of Science.
 Okoda found a dense disk of material around a young star, which may be a precursor of a planetary system.
 The star in question is known by its catalogue number IRAS 15398-3359.

 Okoda and her colleagues are researching the formation of planetary systems through radio-wave observation using the Atacama Large Millimeter Array (ALMA) in Chile.

 In 2018 Okoda was named one of the 100 influential women in the world by the BBC.

+After obtaining her DSc, she works as a researcher at RIKEN.